-This year's Pearls & Perils Teaching Conference will be held on Friday, May 15 from 8 am – 2:30 pm on Central Campus.
+This year's Pearls and Perils Teaching Conference will be held on Friday, May 15 from 8 am-2:30 pm on Central Campus.

-Pearls & Perils is an all-day conference that focuses on teaching and learning issues.
-Sponsored by the Council on Teaching & Learning, the conference reflects the council's commitment to recognizing and fostering excellence in teaching at Salem State University.
+Pearls and Perils is an all-day conference that focuses on teaching and learning issues.
+Sponsored by the Council on Teaching and Learning, the conference reflects the council's commitment to recognizing and fostering excellence in teaching at Salem State University.

 This year’s conference will feature 3 distinct session types:

 - Presentations (20 minutes): provide an introduction to a teaching technique or learning strategy.
 Presentations will be clustered by theme (3 in each session).